MohamedAziz-Khezami/Security_Project/README.md

 - **Key Generation:** Generate RSA key pairs directly from the UI.
 - **Modern UI:** Responsive, accessible, and user-friendly frontend built with Next.js and Tailwind CSS.
 - **API-first:** Well-documented FastAPI backend for easy integration and extension.

+(**Partial encryption** allows users to encrypt only selected sections of a file or image, ideal for scenarios where full encryption is unnecessary or when preserving partial readability is desired.)

 ---